 Welcome to Ourimbah Creek on the Central Coast of NSW and the Rainforest & Wetland Project

-The original rainforest was progressively destroyed over 60 years, between 1880 and 1940.
-Even then, it wasn't completely eradicated, as can be seen on the 1941 air photograph of Ourimbah Creek.
+The original lowland subtropical rainforest was progressively cleared between 1880 and 1940.
+Patches of it survived along Ourimbah Creek, as can be seen on the 1941 air photograph.
 After 1941, clearing slowed down, especially when a weir was built in 1977 so that the creek could provide town water.
-Seedlings from remnant stands of trees started spreading into the surrounding floodplain.
+Seedlings from remnant stands of trees established themseves in the surrounding floodplain.
 Our group's efforts to protect the area started in 2000.
-With that help, the forest has expanded amazingly, all around the groves of the original ancient trees.
+Simply by planting pioneer species and controlling weeds, the forest has expanded amazingly, all around the groves of the original ancient trees.
 There is now a profusion of saplings, making a thriving young rainforest.
-Many kinds of animals and fungi find a congenial home here, making it a "hot spot" of biodiversity.
+Many kinds of animals and fungi find a congenial home in this regenerating forest, making it a "hot spot" of biodiversity.
 Although some 350 or so species of native biota have so far been listed many more are waiting to be identified.
 Give us a call if you would like to help us with that task!

 We are progressively documenting all the life forms that depend on our plant species.
 You can see how far we have got under ferns, flowering plants, frogs, fungi and birds.

 Below are two tree species of our site, both in the family Myrtaceae and both considered vulnerable in the endangered species list.